ibm-rtvs/Examples/calculator/README.md

 - A RIT project which contains
 	- A test suite which exercises basic calculator operations of the web service.
+	- Monitor definitions for all of the calculator operations
 	- A stub which simulates all of the operations of the calculator web service
     - A partial stub which lets most operations [pass-through](http://www-01.ibm.com/support/knowledgecenter/SSBLQQ_8.6.0/com.ibm.rational.rtvs.ref.doc/topics/c_rtvsref_sift_passthrough.html?lang=en "sift-and-pass-through") to the actual web service but intercepts a specific operation to return an unexpected value